flhofer/docker_tutorial/#1_Container/README.md

 ### Summary

 So far we have seen that there are images and containers.
 Both are identified by names and by a id, UUID, long or short.
-Containers have and isolation concept that focuses on simplicity, Thus
+Containers have and isolation concept that focuses on simplicity, Thus it is common practice to run a single service or program per container.
+They are ephermeral, this means that runtime information is not stored if containers are replaced with a newer image version.

+This brings advantages and some disadvantages.

+:grey_question: what would you say are those?
+Any idea what the limtis of these containers might be?

-## Customizing the image
+## Customizing the container